smurthys/smurthys.github.io/engagement.md

 I engage students, faculty, and administrators of schools, colleges, and universities worldwide.
 The engagement can be short term (like a day visit) or long term.
-It can be in the form of workshops, tutorials, guest lectures, open forums ("Ask me Anything"), consulting, and one-on-one sessions.
+It can be in the form of workshops, tutorials, guest lectures, open forums ("Ask me Anything"), consulting, one-on-one sessions, mentoring, and project guidance.

 I am able to customize faculty development, curriculum development, strategic planning, and similar activities to specific departmental and institutional needs.